A polynomial approximation scheme for nonlinear model reduction by moment matching: Approximate solutions via Galerkin expansion

 \subsection{Computational complexity and implementation}

-The bulk of the computation comes from integration over $d$ dimensions, as well as the inversion of the matrix $JF$.
-The computational complexity of integration over $d$ dimensions scales exponentially with $d$, meaning that if the nonlinearities in $f$ do not allow a convenient matrix or tensor representation of $G_i$ as discussed in Remark \ref{remark:f}, then we encounter the curse of dimensionality in computing the integral when $d$ becomes large.
+The bulk of the computation comes from integration over $d$ dimensions to evaluate the function $F$ and its Jacobian $JF$ as well as the computation of the Newton update $\Delta\pmb{c}^k$.
+The computational complexity of integration scales exponentially with $d$ unless $f$ and $s$ are separable or have exploitable structure, as discussed in Remark~\ref{remark:f}; in such cases the integral can be handled via approximations such as the Monte Carlo method.

-The inversion of the Jacobian matrix scales approximately cubically with the size of the matrix, $Nn$.
-This is therefore dependent on the size of the system, $n$, and is indirectly combinatorially dependent on the dimensionality $d$ of the signal generator and the maximum degree $M$.
-Part of the objective of our polynomial approximation is therefore to find an appropriate, relatively low, maximum degree $M$ where $\pi^N$ sufficiently approximates the solution to \eqref{eq:pde_sec3}, and to see how the approximation error scales with the maximum degree.